dabreegster/talks/tds_seminar_synthpop/slides.md

 # Part 6: Exercises / discussion

-- Exercises
 - Install A/B Street
 - Import a new place
 - Procedurally generate buildings
 - Run a traffic simulation, observe problems
 - Try out LTN, 15-minute, other tools
+- Let's edit OSM!

 ## Discussions

 - Region-specific data sources for improving what we talked about today
 - How to calibrate a travel demand model?
+  - What data tells us when we're realistic?
   - What parameters change?
+- Do we need to start from scratch to make a model for new regions?

 ## Notes